Last Updated on July 20, 2020 by Dani

 If you’re on a super tight budget, you can get by with US$20 a day for food (if you don’t mind eating at McDonald’s and 7-11).
 I also found that you can do most sightseeing for free – you don’t have to pay for the Peak, if you hike up the

 hill mountain, and instead of paying HK$168 /US$21.67 at the Sky100 Observatory Deck, you can get free views from the Central Plaza Observatory Deck.
 Have you been to Hong Kong?
-Feel free to share your tips on how to have a great time in Hong Kong in the comments below!
+Feel free to share your tips for visiting Hong Kong in the comments below!